-From the area maps posted on the website, I knew Happy Creek was someplace off of Route 55.
-I also knew from a quick web search that the local Trout Unlimited chapter had done some work in Gertrude Miller Park.
-I put the two facts together and decided to start my fishing day in the park to see where that led.
+From the area maps posted on the website, I knew Happy Creek was somewhere off Route 55.
+I also learned from a quick web search that the local Trout Unlimited chapter had done some work in Gertrude Miller Park.
+I combined the two facts and decided to start my fishing day in the park to see where it led.
 It turns out that that was the right call as the park is the stocked section.
 It begins in Gertrude Miller Park and runs downstream for about a mile.
 Unlike much of the stocked water in Virginia, the stream in the park provides easy access for both the fishermen and the stock truck.
 I was able to catch fish throughout the entire stocked stretch.

 So what’s not to like?
-This is about as far from a remote experience you would encounter anywhere in the state.
+This is as far from a remote experience as you can encounter anywhere in the state.
 As I mentioned above, I fished this water starting early in the morning on the second day after the stocking was posted on the website.
 There were already five or six trucks in the parking lot.
 Fishermen had already dispersed throughout the length of the stream, and I saw “bagmen” coming back with plastic bags full of fish.
 Remember, this is a put-and-take area, so that is perfectly legal, and you can’t complain about it.
-In a bit of a mild panic after seeing the pressure, I quickly geared up and began to walk downstream.
+In a mild panic after seeing the pressure, I quickly geared up and began walking downstream.
 Given the ever-increasing crowd, I jumped onto the water wherever I saw a pool that I felt would hold fish and worked it until I confirmed that fact.
 At this point in the day, there were still plenty of fish available to catch.
-I caught and released about 10 during the course of my several hours on this water.
+I caught and released about 10 during my several hours on this water.

-Assuming you can watch the stocking reports, get here as soon as possible the following morning.
-The first place you should visit is about a quarter mile downstream from the parking lot.
+Assuming you can watch the stock reports, get here as soon as possible the following morning.
+The first place to visit is approximately a quarter mile downstream from the parking lot.
 There’s an obvious cut in the stream where an old road runs across the stream and divides two of the deeper pools.
 Both of these had plenty of fish inserted into them.
-Work downstream from there and you’ll encounter a series of other marginally deep sections holding fish.
+Work downstream from there, and you’ll encounter a series of other marginally deep sections holding fish.

 The deepest spot is down near the railroad bridge.
 I doubt many folks go this far down, even though the stocked water extends about a quarter mile beyond the bridge.
-I believe the assumption is that the truck can get this far, so why bother?
-However, on the other side of the bridge, there is a wide-open field that provides easy access to the creek.
-The stocked water extends along that field, and I caught fish there as well – confirming that the truck has access even here.
-The redline marking my track on the map above goes farther than that — don’t bother to fish below the field unless there has been a substantial rainfall, which would disperse the fish farther downstream.
+I believe the assumption is that the truck can’t get this far, so why bother?
+However, on the other side of the bridge, a wide-open field provides easy access to the creek.
+The stocked water extends along that field, and I caught fish there as well, confirming that the truck has access even here.
+The red line marking my track on the map above goes farther than that — don’t bother to fish below the field unless there has been a substantial rainfall, which would disperse the fish farther downstream.
 I did not catch anything once I left the vicinity of the field.

-The stream is fairly small and runs about 10 to 20 feet in the widest sections.
-It is very deep in places and there is plenty of fallen structure to provide cover for the fish as well as targets to cast against.
-The bottom is generally rocky without large boulders which would make wading difficult.
+The stream is relatively small, running about 10 to 20 feet wide in its widest sections.
+It is very deep in places, and there is plenty of fallen structure to provide cover for the fish as well as targets to cast against.
+The bottom is generally rocky without large boulders, which would make wading difficult.
 On the day I was here, chest waders were overkill – you can do just fine with hip waders.
 Even though the stream runs through the park, the banks are extremely overgrown once you move beyond the picnic areas.
-Of course, with the intense pressure this water experiences, there is a well beaten path down both sides of the stream that allows you to quickly move from spot to spot — something that is necessary as you dodge other fishermen.
+Of course, with the intense pressure this water experiences, there is a well-beaten path down both sides of the stream that allows you to quickly move from spot to spot — something that is necessary as you dodge other fishermen.

 Happy Creek Trout Fishing Bottom line: I would only go here in the future if I want to catch fish to keep.
-This water is in the heart of downtown Front Royal and many of the local fishermen clearly regard this as an extension to their kitchen pantry.
-So, you will not have a typical pleasant day on the water here as you will continually be interrupted by hordes of other fishermen tromping the path on the side of the stream.
+This water is located in the heart of downtown Front Royal, and many local fishermen consider it an extension of their kitchen pantry.
+So, you won’t have a typical pleasant day on the water here, as you will continually be interrupted by hordes of other fishermen tromping along the path on the side of the stream.

-If you do go here, you should make the best of it and you can have some interesting conversations with the other guys you encounter.
+If you do go here, make the best of it and have some interesting conversations with the other people you encounter.
 Everyone I talked to was pleasant and excited to be on the water.
 Finally, you should not plan on visiting this water if you can’t get there within the week after the stock truck does its duty.
 Given the volumes of fishermen I saw on the stream, I imagine this place is cleaned out quickly.

 Google Local Coordinates: 38.93017,-78.191328